wkgcass/vproxy/doc/command.md

 Create a socks5 server.

-All params are the same as creating `tcp-lb`, but does not support `persist`.
+All params are the same as creating `tcp-lb`.
 See `add tcp-lb` for more info.

 * acceptor-elg (aelg): the acceptor event loop